ParallelCS Start here

 An enterprise mandate: take a base open-weight model and adapt it into a specialist for a real domain you choose (legal, medical, code, support), then ship it as a launched product.
 Own the whole pipeline: build and clean the training dataset, run parameter-efficient fine-tuning (LoRA or QLoRA), and prove on a held-out, contamination-controlled evaluation that the adapted model beats the base model on the target task.
 The deliverable is not a notebook — it is a directly deployable, hyperscalable product: the fine-tuned model served behind a real public API with a hyper-usable demo UI, autoscaling, CI/CD, observability, security, and full marketing (landing page, pitch, demo) so a domain user can try it and a buyer can evaluate it.
 We do not accept 'it seems better' — bring the numbers, and ship it as a real product.

 Why it matters: Domain-adapted models are how companies turn a generic LLM into a defensible product, and most fine-tuning projects fail on data discipline.
-A builder who can run a clean, evaluated, reproducible fine-tuning pipeline is directly deployable as an ML Engineer or Model Engineer, a frontier role at the ₹1-crore tier.
+A builder who can run a clean, evaluated, reproducible fine-tuning pipeline is directly deployable as an ML Engineer or Model Engineer, a sought-after frontier role.

 The deliverable